basarat/algorithms/src/heap/README.md

 The heap data structure is called a heap because it satisfies the heap property: if P is a parent node of C, then the value of node P is less than the value of node C.

 * Its nice to have a mental model of a heap as a `complete binary tree`.
-* Here we have a graph of nodes `a,b,c,d,e`
+* Here we have a graph of nodes `A,B,C,D,E`
 * This tree would satisfy the heap property if `A` is less than its children `B` and `C` Similarly `B` is less than its children `D` and `E`.
-* Note that if the heap property is satified for direct children it is also automatically satisfied for any indirect children. e.g. A < D and A < E.
+* Note that if the heap property is satisfied for direct children, it is also automatically satisfied for any indirect children. e.g. A < D and A < E.
 * Essentially this implies that the *smallest* item in the tree, has to be the root node.
-* Also worth mentioning is the fact that since it is a complete binary tree, the maximum number of levels will be of the order `log n` where n is the number of items in the tree.
+* ***(Select the tree)*** Also worth mentioning is the fact that since it is a complete binary tree, the maximum number of levels will be of the order `log n` where n is the number of items in the tree.

 ```
            A